 Pastor Artur Pawlowski, a Polish Canadian pastor from Calgary who has faced repeated dramatic arrests after refusing to limit church attendance, described Bill C-4 as "straight from Soviet Russia."

 "Nothing new under the sun," said Pawlowski, who was ordered by a federal judge in October to recite a script denouncing his own opinions regarding COVID-19 and vaccines, even when he speaks in church.
-An appeals court later blocked the compelled speech ruling pending further litigation.
+An appeals court later blocked the compelled speech ruling pending a future court date.

 "I lived in a country that implemented laws like that," said Pawlowski, who met with U.S. lawmakers and warned large audiences last summer that Western governments increasingly resemble the communist regime in Poland he fled as a young man.
 "The government was telling you what you can and cannot say."